 Erected by Nebraska State Historical Society.
 (Marker Number 106.)

 Topics.
 This historical marker is listed in these topic lists: Agriculture • Animals • Parks & Recreational Areas • Settlements & Settlers.

 Credits.
-This page was last revised on November 18, 2020.
-It was originally submitted on November 17, 2020, by TeamOHE of Wauseon, Ohio.
-This page has been viewed 30 times since then and 2 times this year.
-Photos: 1, 2. submitted on November 17, 2020, by TeamOHE of Wauseon, Ohio. • Devry Becker Jones was the editor who published this page.
+This page was last revised on May 15, 2023.
+It was originally submitted on November 17, 2020, by Craig Doda of Napoleon, Ohio.
+This page has been viewed 123 times since then and 42 times this year.
+Last updated on May 14, 2023, by Jeff Leichsenring of Garland, Texas.
+Photos: 1, 2. submitted on November 17, 2020, by Craig Doda of Napoleon, Ohio. • J. Makali Bruton was the editor who published this page.